Aldaviva/WinampNowPlayingToFile/Readme.md

 <a id="text"></a>
 ### Text

-By default, this plugin saves textual information about the currently playing song to `winamp-now-playing.txt` in your temporary directory (`%TEMP%`), and the file contains the track Artist, Title, and Album (if applicable), for example
+By default, this plugin saves textual information about the currently playing song to `winamp_now_playing.txt` in your temporary directory (`%TEMP%`), and the file contains the track Artist, Title, and Album (if applicable), for example
 ```text
 U2 - Exit - The Joshua Tree
 ```